uchiha319/airbnb-clone-project/README.md

 - Test Automation Engineers: Build automated testing frameworks to speed up and standardize QA processes.
 - DevOps Engineers: Handle deployment, infrastructure, and continuous integration/delivery pipelines.

-#Techology Stack
+#Technology Stack

-• Django (Python Web Framework)
-- A high-level framework for building secure, scalable web applications quickly.
+• Django (Python Web Framework)A high-level framework for building secure, scalable web applications quickly.
 - Comes with built-in features like ORM, admin panel, authentication, and routing.
 - Ideal for enterprise platforms, REST/GraphQL APIs, and AI-enhanced backends.

-• MySQL (Relational Database)
-A robust, open-source database system for storing structured data.
+• MySQL (Relational Database)A robust, open-source database system for storing structured data.
 - Supports complex queries, joins, and transactions — perfect for analytics and reporting.
 - Integrates seamlessly with Django’s ORM for efficient data handling.

- • GraphQL (API Query Language)
-- A flexible alternative to REST that lets clients request exactly the data they need.
+ • GraphQL (API Query Language) A flexible alternative to REST that lets clients request exactly the data they need.
 - Reduces over-fetching and under-fetching, improving performance for mobile and web apps.
 - Works well with Django via libraries like Graphene, enabling dynamic, schema-driven APIs.